Music of the Bakhshies of North Khorasan

 The music of the Bakshies of North Khorasan, which embodies a collection of poetry, literature, mysticism, and ethics, was inscribed as an Intangible Cultural Heritage of Humanity by UNESCO on June 22, 2011, through the efforts of Houshang Javid (fa) and Mojtaba Gheytaqi.

 Etymology

 The term Bakshy refers to certain dotar players in North Khorasan and Turkmen Sahra.

 The Bakshies are not only dotar players but also singers, storytellers, poets, and instrument makers.

 Bakshies of Khorasan

 The Bakshies of Khorasan, who live in the northern regions of the province and primarily work as farmers, are among the most authentic dotar players.

-They orally pass down various stories and epics from generation to generation, preserving their rich cultural heritage.
+They orally pass down various stories and epics from generation to generation, preserving their cultural heritage.

 The main centers of Bakshy tradition are Quchan, Bojnord, and Shirvan.

 Decline

 Experts believe that the death of a musician is akin to the disappearance of their instrument and music.
 Without documentation and dedicated efforts for preservation, their art will not be passed down to future generations.

 Houshang Javid, a researcher of regional music, asserts that the art of the Bakshies is now in decline and faces a serious threat of extinction.